 Dictaphones are most often purchased by doctors, lawyers and other professionals who create voice recordings of letters.
 Generally, these are to be transcribed into text format by a secretary or sent to a transcription service provider.
-You can also use speech recognition software such as Dragon to automatically produce transcripts of your dictations.
-The editing feature of a Dictaphone is useful if you are planning on getting your audio transcribed as it cuts out additional work for your typist.
+You can also use speech recognition software, such as Dragon Naturally Speaking, to automatically produce transcripts of your dictations.
+The editing feature of a dictaphone is useful if you are planning on getting your audio transcribed as it cuts out additional work for your typist.

-- Authors creating the next great novel but don’t have the time to sit down and write their masterpiece.
+- Authors who want to create the next great novel but don’t have the time to sit down to write their masterpiece.

 - Anyone who may wish to record meetings, interviews, lectures and conferences.

-- Academics wanting to quickly make notes when conducting research.
+- Academics who want to quickly make notes when conducting research.

 - People completing on-site reports including real estate agents and town planners.

 Dictaphones are not cheap.
 So, if you only plan on using them on a rare occasion they may not be worth the investment.
-If you want the additional features of a Dictaphone has but are not willing to spend big bucks, cheaper alternatives are available.
+If you want the additional features of a dictaphone but are not willing to spend big bucks, cheaper alternatives are available.

 Will I experience interruptions during recording sessions?

-The editing feature of a Dictaphone is very useful if you experience regular interruptions.
+The editing feature of a dictaphone is very useful if you experience regular interruptions.
 They allow you to stop and start your recordings without creating new files.
-You will also be able to remove unnecessary parts and add additional notes into what you have already recorded.
+You will also be able to remove unnecessary parts and add additional notes to what you have already recorded.
 If you plan on recording on continuous audio, a note taker may be a better option.

 What will I be doing with these recordings?